raia-ai/AW-Sales/clarity/defect-optimizer.md

 - Defects are considered during optimization for a new or restructured cutting pattern.
 - Required sequences are considered in the optimization process.
 - Information about defects in residual plates is stored and can be used again later without another check.
-- If defects cannot be avoided with optimization (number and size of lites on the pattern), then smaller, cheaper glass parts are placed on the defect.
-- Pieces of glass that contain defects are automatically reported broken and remade.

 ## Your benefits: